Impostor/Impostor/.github/ISSUE_TEMPLATE/3--api-suggestion.md

 ---
-name: Api suggestion
+name: 3.
+Api suggestion
 about: To make suggestions for the plugin api
-title:
+title: ''
-labels:
+labels: api
-assignees:
+assignees: ''

 ---